cdapio/coopr/docs/docs/source/faq/security.rst

 Security
 ====================================

-Does Cask Coopr support authentication?
+Does Coopr support authentication?
 ----------------------------------------------
-Cask Coopr backend has minimal support for authentication.
+Coopr backend has minimal support for authentication.
 In the next version, there will be integration with Crowd and LDAP servers allowing users to authenticate against the available directories.